hypernormalisation/zeal/ret_prios.md

-# A general-purpose priority for ret
+# A general-purpose single-target priority for ret

 tl;dr: regardless of fight length, using
 ```